 No matter how hard you work on personal development, on positive thinking, and on how good you get at coming up with creative solutions to any problems and roadblocks you encounter, there will be a time when things simply don’t work out.
 Life isn’t all roses and sunshine.
 We all face difficult times and setbacks.
 How we deal with them is what sets us apart.
 In today’s post, I want to walk you through the process of dealing with setbacks in a positive way.

 Forgive Yourself and Give Yourself A Break

 When you are dealing with a setback, it’s important to forgive yourself.
 We’re all human.
 We make mistakes.
-We make the wrong choices.
+Or the wrong choices.
 We don’t get as much done as we’d like.
-We miss our goals.
+Most of the time, we miss our goals.
 It happens.
 Don’t let a small setback wipe out all the hard work you’ve done towards positive thinking.
 Don’t start beating yourself up.
 Instead, forgive yourself and move on.